23 Meaningful Christmas Traditions That Encourage Giving (2023)

 Want More Fun Holiday Tradition Ideas?

-Check out the free calendar or activities HERE:
+Check out the free calendar or activities:

-Something to Consider With Christmas Traditions
+To Consider With Christmas Gift Traditions

-There are countless other ways to encourage the giving spirit.
-Just remember, in order for giving to be effective with kids, it’s best if it’s visual, and they get to choose where the money goes.
+- they get to choose where the money goes.
 They need to be involved and have choices in the process.

 So, enjoy your silly and fun activities!
 But don’t forget to include a few meaningful Christmas traditions as well.